Battle of Bergen (1799): Battle

-The column under Lieutenant-General Dundas attacked the village of Warmenhuizen at dawn, where the enemy, with a large force of artillery, was strongly positioned.
-Three battalions of Russians, under Major-General Sedmoratsky, moving from Krabbendam, gallantly stormed the left of the village, with the 1st Regiment of Guards entering it on the right at the same time.
+The column under Lieutenant-General Dundas attacked the village of Warmenhuizen at dawn, where the opponent, with a large force of artillery, was strongly positioned.
+Three battalions of Russians, under Major-General Sedmoratsky, moving from Krabbendam, bravely stormed the left of the village, with the 1st Regiment of Guards entering it on the right at the same time.
 The Grenadier battalion of Guards, the 3rd Regiment of Guards and the 2nd battalion 5th Regiment which had been previously detached to march upon Schoorldam to keep up the communication with Sir James Pulteney, were joined by the remainder of the column, which, after taking Warmenhuizen, had been reinforced by the 1st battalion 5th Regiment, and the whole moved forward and seized the village.
 They held it under artillery fire until the conclusion of the action.

 The left-centre column, though opposed by the bulk of the Batavian army, under General Daendels, had overcome all opposition and taken possession of Oudkarspel, thus securing the direct line of advance on Alkmaar.
 Sir Ralph Abercromby had equally well accomplished his task by capturing the town of Hoorn, on the coast of the Zuiderzee, and placing himself in a favourable position for completing the turning movement.
 However, in consequence of the partial failure on the right, it was considered necessary to recall all the troops and re-occupy the former position.

 The strength of the column which attacked Bergen would have been more than sufficient if it had been employed correctly.
-This column was numerically superior to the enemy, but it moved in mass in an intersected country, did not cover its flanks, and its operations having, contrary to order, been commenced long before daylight, its fire was probably more destructive to itself than to the enemy.
+This column was numerically superior to the opponent, but it moved in mass in an intersected country, did not cover its flanks, and its operations having, contrary to order, been commenced long before daylight, its fire was probably more destructive to itself than to the opponent.
 That the other columns were not too weak for their tasks is shown by their having taken and held, until recalled, the points against which they had been directed.

 Losses

 The losses on both sides were considerable:

 British: 6 officers, 2 sergeants, 109 rank-and-file killed; 43 officers, 20 sergeants, 2 drummers, 345 rank-and-file, wounded; 22 sergeants, 5 drummers, 463 rank-and-file, missing.

-Russians: 1,741 non-commissioned officers, rank-and-file, and 44 officers, killed or captured.
-1,225, including 49 officers, wounded.
+Russians: 1,741 non-commissioned officers, rank-and-file, and 44 officers, killed or captured; 1,225, including 49 officers, wounded; 12 guns taken.

-Republicans: 3,000 prisoners, including 60 officers.
-16 guns taken.
+French: 815 killed or wounded, 21 prisoners, 1 gun taken by the Russians.

+Batavian: 1,539 killed or wounded, 1,052 captured, 15 guns taken by the British.